 Where the request is for multiple junior counsel (or senior and junior counsel), we will normally grant the application where the volume of productions or witnesses (or the number and nature of the charges faced by the accused) is such that the use of multiple counsel is appropriate for the proper conduct of the case.

 Where an application is made for the prior approval of senior and junior counsel solely on the basis of the scale of the case then we may part grant the application for two junior counsel.

 We will normally grant an application for prior approval for more than one counsel for the conduct of a trial in the following circumstances:

-When making an application for the employment of senior and junior counsel please supply:
+We will only grant an application for prior approval for the employment of senior and two junior counsel in exceptional circumstances.